-Students experiencing difficulties that interfere with class attendance/performance are encouraged to speak with their instructor immediately or contact a team member at https://umatter.ufl.edu/
+Students experiencing difficulties that interfere with class attendance/performance are encouraged to speak with their instructor immediately or contact a team member at https://umatter.ufl.edu/ (Links to an external site.)

-In general, there are no make-up quizzes, tests or exams.
-This policy is strictly enforced; therefore, please do not schedule appointments of any kind for the days of quizzes, tests or exams.
-Medical emergencies will be handled on a case by case basis but require appropriate documentation to be submitted promptly for consideration.
+In general, there are no make-up tests except in the case of an excused absence as outlined above.
+Appropriate documentation must be submitted promptly for consideration.
+This policy is strictly enforced; therefore, please do not schedule appointments of any kind for the days of tests.